ErikHartman/erikhartman.github.io/flashcards/all_quizzes.md

 - **All of the possible answers **

 **Question 2**
-Which of the following statements regarding the systematic review search are correct?
+Which of the following statements regarding the systematic review search are correct? ✅
 - **Incomplete searches reduce the reliability and applicability of the review´s findings**
 - **At least two bibliographic databases should be searched**
 - You should only use the PICO-framework to structure all type of review questions when you conduct a systematic review
 - **Systematic review look across a wide variety of sources**

 **Question 3**
-Which reporting guidance and critical appraisal-tool of already created systematic reviews could be used?
+Which reporting guidance and critical appraisal-tool of already created systematic reviews could be used? ✅
 - STROBE
 - **PRISMA**
 - **AMSTAR**
 - GRADE

 **Question 4**
-Where can the protocol of a systematic review be prospectively registered?
+Where can the protocol of a systematic review be prospectively registered? ✅
 - PubMed
 - **PROSPERO**
 - PRISMA
 - Health Research Council

 **Question 5**
-Which of the following statements regarding the systematic review process and use are correct?
+Which of the following statements regarding the systematic review process and use are correct? ✅
 - You do not need to assess risk of bias in high quality systematic reviews
 - **You need to quality check a systematic review, as with any study, before using them**
 - If a systematic review does not include a meta-analysis it can’t be trusted
 - **You need to prespecify your including- and exclusion criteria, as well as your outcomes, before you start the search if you are conducting a systematic review**

 **Question 1**
-What does it mean if a causal diagram is "acyclic"?
+What does it mean if a causal diagram is "acyclic"?  ✅
 - It contains cycles or loops.
 - **It does not contain any cycles or loops.**
 - It represents only direct relationships.
 - It has only one arrow per node.

 **Question 2**
-In a Directed Acyclic Graph, what do nodes typically represent?
+In a Directed Acyclic Graph, what do nodes typically represent? ✅
 - Statistical tests
 - **Variables**
 - Confounding bias
 - Effect sizes

 **Question 3**
-What type of relationship is represented by an arrow in a DAG?
+What type of relationship is represented by an arrow in a DAG? ✅
 - Association without direction
 - Correlation
 - **A causal relationship**
 - Statistical significance

 **Question 4**
-Which of the following statements best describes a collider in a DAG?
+Which of the following statements best describes a collider in a DAG? ✅
 - A variable that causes at least two other variables
 - A variable caused by exactly one other variable
 - **A variable caused by two or more other variables**
 - A variable unrelated to other variables

 **Question 5**
-What bias occurs specifically due to conditioning on a collider?
+What bias occurs specifically due to conditioning on a collider? ✅
 - Selection bias
 - Information bias
 - **Collider stratification bias**
 - Confounding bias

 **Question 6**
-Which of the following best describes a confounder in a DAG?
+Which of the following best describes a confounder in a DAG? ✅
 - A variable caused by the exposure only
 - **A variable that causes both exposure and outcome**
 - A variable caused by the outcome only
 - A variable unrelated to exposure and outcome

 **Question 7**
-What is a "backdoor path" in the context of a DAG?
+What is a "backdoor path" in the context of a DAG? ✅
 - A path following only causal arrows forward
 - **A non-causal path linking exposure and outcome through a common cause**
 - A direct causal path from exposure to outcome
 - A cycle connecting exposure and outcome

 **Question 8**
-What does adjusting for a mediator in a DAG typically do to the estimated causal effect?
+What does adjusting for a mediator in a DAG typically do to the estimated causal effect? ✅
 - Correctly removes confounding bias
 - **Biases the causal estimate toward the null**
 - Provides an unbiased estimate of the causal effect
 - Increases the generalizability of findings

 **Question 9**
-Which of these describes a "d-separation" criterion in a DAG?
+Which of these describes a "d-separation" criterion in a DAG? ✅
 - It identifies the presence of mediation only
 - It describes cycles in a causal diagram
 - **It helps determine whether variables are conditionally independent**
 - It calculates the strength of associations

 **Question 10**
-Why are DAGs useful in epidemiology?
+Why are DAGs useful in epidemiology? ✅
 - They guarantee randomized exposure assignment
 - They ensure statistical significance of findings
 - **They help visualize and manage confounding and selection bias**
 - They automatically adjust for collider bias

+**Question 12**
+Which of the following characterizes a screening/diagnostic test? ✅
+- Sensitivity and specificity as well as positive and negative prevalence
+- Sensitivity and specificity as well as positive and negative results
+- Sensitivity and specificity as well as positive and negative p-value
+- **Sensitivity and specificity as well as positive and negative predictive value**

+**Question 1**
+Which formula correctly represents the Positive Predictive Value (PPV)?  ✅
+- PPV = True negatives / (True negatives + False negatives)
+- **PPV = True positives / (True positives + False positives)**
+- PPV = True positives / (True positives + False negatives)
+- PPV = True negatives / (True negatives + False positives)

+**Question 2**
+Which of the following formulas represents Number Needed to Treat (NNT)? ✅
+- **NNT = 1 / (Absolute Risk Reduction)**
+- NNT = 1 / (Relative Risk)
+- NNT = Absolute Risk Reduction / Relative Risk
+- NNT = Relative Risk / Absolute Risk Reduction

+**Question 3**
+Which expression is correct for calculating the Relative Risk (RR)? ✅
+- RR = Odds of disease in exposed / Odds of disease in unexposed
+- RR = Incidence in unexposed / Incidence in exposed
+- **RR = Incidence in exposed / Incidence in unexposed**
+- RR = Risk difference / Incidence in exposed

+**Question 5**
+Which formula represents the Negative Predictive Value (NPV)?✅
+- **NPV = True negatives / (True negatives + False negatives)**
+- NPV = True positives / (True positives + False positives)
+- NPV = True negatives / (True negatives + False positives)
+- NPV = True positives / (True positives + False negatives)

+**Question 6**
+Which of these defines Absolute Risk Reduction (ARR) correctly? ✅
+- ARR = Incidence in exposed / Incidence in unexposed
+- ARR = Incidence in exposed - Odds ratio
+- **ARR = Incidence in unexposed - Incidence in exposed**
+- ARR = (Incidence in exposed - Incidence in unexposed) / Incidence in unexposed